suzannelightsey/Lightsey_ScientificReports_2025/README.md

 If you use this code or parts of it, please cite this repository and relevant R/Bioconductor packages.

-**Author**
-Suzanne Lightsey
+**Author:**
-J. Crayton Pruitt Family Department of Biomedical Engineering, Univeristy of Florida
+Suzanne Lightsey, J. Crayton Pruitt Family Department of Biomedical Engineering, Univeristy of Florida

 Clone the repository and install required R packages: